 Earning third place, After Exams took a unique approach by using DeepSeek-Math-7B RL without any fine-tuning, demonstrating the potential of off-the-shelf models in mathematical reasoning.
 To optimize performance, they implemented parallelized code execution, which allowed them to generate 120-160 candidates per question.
 Additionally, they devised a custom scoring rule that penalized solutions involving small numbers (less than 10) or answers directly found in the problem statement, ensuring that their model prioritized more meaningful and non-trivial solutions.

-AIMO Progress Prize 2
+Towards Progress Prize 2 and Beyond

 References